Last updated on

 But a 302 redirects the original page and does not pass any link to the temporary page.

 Usually one of the most neglected elements in testing is documentation.
-A diligent marketers should be fanatics about documenting the tests and results.
+A diligent marketer should be fanatic about documenting the tests and results and should compare documents to get good results.

 It helps to build upon the prior lesions, not repeat the test mistakes you did, and educate your team and successors more successfully.
 Even if you are not going to publish the results, sharing that information in a short blog is a great way to document the results so that you don’t forget them.